 In 1998, a new case was opened that for the first time investigated the crimes associated with the Caravana as a whole.
-This was the result of a lawsuit filed in January 1998 against General Pinochet alleging his personal responsibility for the killings.49 The lawsuit was accepted and incorporated into Causa Rol: 2182-98 against General Pinochet under the auspices of Judge Juan Guzmán Tapia of the Corte de Apelaciones de Santiago.
-Whilst Guzmán initially focused on locating the bodies of the disappeared through a series of exhumations around the country, criminal lawsuits continued to be filed.50
+This was the result of a lawsuit filed in January 1998 against General Pinochet alleging his personal responsibility for the killings.
+The lawsuit was accepted and incorporated into Causa Rol: 2182-98 against General Pinochet under the auspices of Judge Juan Guzmán Tapia of the Corte de Apelaciones de Santiago.
+Whilst Guzmán initially focused on locating the bodies of the disappeared through a series of exhumations around the country, criminal lawsuits continued to be filed.
+50

 On 8 June 1999, Judge Guzmán applied the Amnesty Law to 56 of the executions but refused to do so for the remaining 19 disappeared victims (VS, 1999a:8-10).
 Guzmán accepted the plaintiffs' argument that disappearance should be considered an ongoing crime until either the time of death could be determined or the victims' remains found.
 As such, the Amnesty Law, only covering crimes committed between 11 September 1973 and 10 March 1978, was inapplicable.
 Accordingly, he ordered the arrest and prosecution of five retired military officers, including one general, for their involvement with the 19 disappearances.
 Emboldened by this groundbreaking legal interpretation of the Amnesty Law, the plaintiffs appealed its application to the 56 executions.
-In July 1999, the Supreme Court also made a landmark ruling concerning the application of the facts of the case had been established.
+In July 1999, the Supreme Court also made a landmark ruling concerning the application of the Amnesty Law, finding that it could not be applied to any crime until all of the facts of the case had been established.
 It secondly found that neither the Amnesty Law nor statutory limitations were applicable to the ongoing crime of disappearance (VS, 1999b:13-16).
 On this basis, the Corte de Apelaciones approved charges against an additional officer in August 1999, but rejected five others who had already been absolved through the Amnesty Law.

-49 See Corte de Apelaciones de Santiago (1998a).
+&lt;sup>49 See Corte de Apelaciones de Santiago (1998a).

-50 Nine were filed between June 1998 and July 1999.
+&lt;sup>50 Nine were filed between June 1998 and July 1999.